Brain-Flooder/YAIS/README.md

 # YAIS, another moderator bot is here
 ### What is this?
-A bot I collab with
+A bot I collab with @nknhu